jchips/reading-notes/code-401/class-08.md

 Explain how RBAC might benefit a business.

-- As soon as a new employess comes in, their role is decided.
+- As soon as a new employee comes in, their role is decided.
 So, policies don't have to be changed when new people come and go.
 They just get assigned a role and then have rights and permissions limited to that role.

 Source: <https://www.youtube.com/watch?v=C4NP8Eon3cA>